crazcalm/oral-english/clips/vacation.md

 - Dad: What?
 We splurge a bit.
 Spend a little money.
 We can afford to.
 It is apart of being on vacation.

-- Kid in Sleeping bag: Preach it dad!
+- Kid in Sleeping bag: Preach it big man!

 - Dad: Look.
 We work hard all year.
 No one harder than you.
 Just let go for a day and relax.